Carioto/employee_attendance/README.md

 ## Credits

-This is a solo project by David Carioto
+This is a solo project by David Carioto using ChatGPT.

 ## Tests